boo-lang/boo/README.md

 	booi -

-However, boo also comes with an interactive shell that provides you with the opportunity to use the interpreter interactively.
+Additionally, boo also comes with an interactive shell that provides you with the opportunity to use the interpreter interactively.

 	booish

+After starting the shell you may type in command "h" to display some hopefully helpful information on the particular abilities of this shell.
+The startup environment of the shell may be configured editing file booish.rsp that also resides in the bin/ folder (must be side-by-side to the program).

 You can generate .net assemblies by using `booc` (either the `booc.exe` utility or the `booc nant` task):